mariusavram91/mariusavram/blog/_posts/2023-11-25-basics-of-dog-training.md

 _**Disclaimers:**_
 - _Every dog is very different; what works with some might not work with others.
 Some dogs might not be food or toy-driven, which makes training much harder._
-- _If your dog has significant issues, please consider seeing a specialised professional dog.
+- _If your dog has significant issues, please consider seeing a specialised professional dog trainer or behaviourist.
 Do not attempt fixing them yourself, as the problems could worsen._
 - _I am not a dog trainer, and all my knowledge comes from collecting information from different sources; I like it a lot and find it very rewarding._
 - _Patience and control of emotions are a must.
 Sometimes, it can be frustrating to both of you when something is not working; the best is to take a break._